dagster-io/dagster/examples/use_case_repository/use_case_repository/guides/_TEMPLATE.md

 ## Steps to Implement With Dagster

-By following these steps, you will have a Dagster asset that successfully runs a CLI command and logs its output.
-This allows you to integrate non-Python workloads into your Dagster data pipeline.
+By following these steps, you will [Provide a general description of what the user will wind up with by the end of the guide].
+[Also provide a general description of what this enables them to do].

 ### Step 1: Enter the Name of Step 1 Here